The MSC Cruise Lines

 It is a crowded category

 The cruise category is highly competitive.
 Especially if we include the river cruise business.
 And we should.
 It is the traveler not the venue that matters.
-For those that love cruising, there is something nice having your hotel room follow you from place to place.
+For those that love cruising, there is something nice having about your hotel room follow you from place to place.

 I’m not an avid cruise passenger